kinzlaw/VPN-via-SSH/README.md

   - Furthermore, some services can't be easily changed to different ports other than the default one(there maybe limitations on both/either side of the server/client, e.g. Windows file sharing service), hence it's impossible to port-forward same services from different devices, and many well known ports may be banned by the network infrastructure.
 But `ssh` we used here has no such limitation, you can port forward it to any unused port freely.

 ### Security
 - All traffic is encrypted thru SSH.
 The encryption of SSH should be trustworthy, otherwise it won't be the de-facto standard of connecting Linux terminals.
-So we don't need to worry about if there're any services in use that are unencrypted or easily deciphered.
+So we don't need to worry about if there're any services in use that are unencrypted or can be easily deciphered.
 - Key pairs are far more secured than passwords, do not use passwords for any of your SSH account, use different key for different account, change key pairs for each account frequently.
 - Masquerade the traffic.
 Since even the most stringent Internet censorship system still needs to allow SSH protocol to pass thru, to ensure fundamental network management and operation.
 Standard VPN is known to behave very bad to this concern, since it usually uses standardized port number and has identifiable pattern, so tend to be easily banned by the censorship agency(e.g. some governments forbid personal vpn usage).
 - There are a lot of NAS / software routers that provide Internet accessing features.
 But either they look too complicated, different from one to another, or I'm not very confident about their security & loyalty(since a lot of them are provided in binary form by enthusiasts, though open source software, but I can't figure out if they are modified for some purpose).
 And just as an example, in the field of file management, I don't quite anticipate such a third-party(as in the position of Windows OS) interface(usually browser based) can be very user friendly, compared to the Windows file sharing service we are so familiar with, which we can access a very large file on-the-fly without downloading the whole file first(such as watching a video).